Updated February 2020

 Be sure to stir the stain well prior to opening.
 Cover surfaces to protect them from stain drips and overspray.
 Use plastic to shield siding, windows, concrete, plants, etc. Start by staining all the deck rails and spindles.
 Take care to follow the stain manufacturer’s application instructions.
 Stain the redwood deck floor after the railings.
 Once you have started staining a decking board, finish it from end to end before moving to the next.
 Staining the entire length of a board at a time will help to eliminate lap marks.
 Lastly, stain any steps or stairs working your way down.
 Allow the redwood deck stain to dry for 24-48 hours before allowing foot traffic.

 How to stain an old redwood deck is easy when you use the right tools, deck stain, and methods.
 Protecting an investment like a redwood deck is certainly worth the effort.
-A well-kept deck not only adds to the curb appeal and value of your home, it gives you and your family some nice enjoyable space to enjoy the outdoors.
+A well-kept deck not only adds to the curb appeal and value of your home, but it also gives you and your family some nice enjoyable space to enjoy the outdoors.

 Questions on Staining a Redwood Deck?
 Ask Below